 Non-native English speakers attending English language schools for the last five years are not required to submit a TOEFL or IELTS score but may do so to supplement their application.

 The preferred sub-scores for the Internet-based TOEFL (iBT) are 26 (Reading), 26 (Listening), 22 (Writing), and 25 (Speaking).
 A score of 7.0 or higher on each band is expected on IELTS.

 Although we cannot guarantee that November (ED) or January (RD) scores will arrive before the Admissions Committee evaluation, past experience suggests that scores taken on these dates usually arrive in time.

-Johns Hopkins strongly recommends that Early Decision candidates complete their required standardized tests no later than October of their senior year.
+We strongly recommend that Early Decision candidates complete their required standardized tests no later than October of their senior year.
 Regular Decision candidates should complete required tests no later than December of their senior year.